 Moringa leaves have strong radical scavenging and antioxidant activity due to which they protect body against several chronic diseases.

 Moringa is a non-toxic tree.
 The leaves can be taken orally for a long time without any fear.
 These are used in India for hundreds of year.
 It is a time-tested medicine mentioned in various Ayurvedic treatise.
-You may include Moringa in your regular diet in form of vegetable, chutney, dry powder or tea.
-It not only improves health, protects against diseases but also has ability to treat diseases.
+You may include Moringa in your regular diet in the form of vegetable, chutney, dry powder or tea.
+It not only improves health, protects against diseases but also has the ability to treat diseases.